article, riders share their impressions of their favorite gear that they used extensively this winter.

 Touring: ★★★★★

-This binding offers the most security and operability of any touring binding.
-Since there is only one level of climbing support in Walk Mode, it takes some getting used to when walking on medium slopes.
-It's also a good idea to learn route fighting techniques that allow you to climb comfortably.
+Among touring bindings, this offers the best sense of security and operability.
+Since there is only one climbing support in Walk Mode, it takes some getting used to when walking on moderate slopes.
+It would be good to develop route-fighting skills that allow you to climb without straining yourself.

-, this one offers the most secure feel and direct control over the skis.
-When skiing, the feel is no different from alpine bindings.
-It is heavier than lightweight tour bindings, but it provides a firmer hold and an overwhelming sense of security.
+Among touring bindings, these offer the most reassuring feel and direct control over your skis.
+When skiing, the ride is no different from alpine bindings.
+They are heavier than lightweight touring bindings, but in return, they provide a firm hold and an overwhelming sense of security.